The Academy of Home Staging

 Orchid is a really unique shade that can stand on its own against the other bright hues, but it also pairs really well with blues and violets, adding some pop while also complementing the pastel colour group.
 Pair orchid with the bright yellow or rich blue, and the colour combo is one that can’t be ignored, inviting comfort in any space.

 Orchids and sunflowers add a natural impact to interior rooms, helping bring the feeling of outside in.
 So in addition to using the colours of yellow and orchid in fabrics and paint, consider accenting with a vase of bright fresh flowers.

 It’s important to keep recent trends and colours in mind when decorating a space, especially if you think that you might be in the market to sell soon.
 The colour trends 2014 are crisp and bright, a great addition to any home, and designing dynamic rooms helps not only the aesthetic value rise but also the monetary value.
 To learn more about recent design trends and how to use them in your home-staging design, call Showhome Presentations at 279 7333.

-Injecting style and colour in a room doesn’t mean that the entire space needs a design overhaul.
+Injecting style and colour in a room doesn’t mean that the entire space needs a design overhaul, luxury home builders melbourne can provide you with the solution for this.
 Whatever the area, a feature wall is a fun and impressive way to add a chic pop of colour without breaking the bank or overpowering the look of a space.